 An effective employee development plan bridges the gap between an employee’s past experiences and future goals with an actionable roadmap.
 It provides them with immediate goals for their next career move, as well as educational resources and mentorship opportunities to grow.

 The next step is to outline progression paths for employees to move into senior and advanced roles within the organization.
 Well-defined progression paths give employees goals to strive toward and keep them invested in their development plan.

 Employee development paths focus on grooming employees to take up managerial roles and develop advanced and strategic skills to move on to manage larger and more complex teams.

 Many companies, especially tech, offer alternate development paths for those who may not see themselves as people managers but want to progress nonetheless.
 This is known as the individual contributor (IC) track.
 Individual contributors progress by taking up new initiatives and projects while regularly sharing insights with the rest of the team.

 Apart from providing linear progression opportunities, encourage employees to move laterally across teams so they know they’re not tied to a specific role or department.
 For example, you can allow marketers to move into product management, or business development reps to take up customer service roles.

+For creating an effective employee development plan, make sure it’s actionable for employees to use.
 An actionable development plan consists of resources that help employees acquire key skills and achieve their progression goals.

-A digital adoption platform (DAP) is a good resource to help employees learn new tools while they’re actually using them.
-It provides real-time guidance in the form of step-by-step walk-throughs, pop-ups, and tooltips.
+A digital adoption platform (DAP) is a good resource to help employees learn new tools while using them.
+It provides real-time guidance in the form of step-by-step walkthroughs, pop-ups, and tooltips.
 DAPs help employees master different types of software such as sales tools, HR platforms, marketing tools, and more.
 They can be integrated right into a specific tool and gradually introduce employees to different features of an app without overwhelming them.